PProvost/www.peterprovost.org/source/_posts/2012-04-15-visual-studio-11-fakes-part-1.md

   that includes types and methods from the .NET base class libraries.

 The syntax for both Stubs and Shims is very similar.
 In this article, I will be discussing Stubs, focusing on how and when to use them.
-My next article will cover Shims, showing how you can use them to test "untestable" code.

-{% endpullquote %}

 ## The System-Under-Test